 Do you have any questions that you’d want to ask us?

-Remember that the TEFL job interview is also a chance for you to ask any questions you have about the position before you accept it.
+Remember, the TEFL job interview is also a chance for you to ask questions about the position before you accept it.
 What kind of students can you expect to meet, and what level of English can you expect to find?
 Will you have co-teachers to assist you with class management?
 Is there a split shift system in place at the school?
-Avoid queries regarding holiday entitlements and pay, as you would in any other job interview; these can be addressed at the contract stage.